Break-Even Point

 - The figures already entered are from the above example.

 - Enter the units – this will depend on the quantities you sell.
 Some businesses may only sell a few products for which you will require 1 or 10.
-For a company selling larger quantities, 100 or even 1000 are more suitable.
+For a company selling larger quantities, 100 or even 1000 is more suitable.

 - Enter the total fixed costs – Includes rent, salaries, insurance and depreciation